 Why Should I Wash My Face?

-Following treatment it is extremely important to keep the treated area clean with as minimal washing as possible.
-You don’t want to dry out the area and too much or too vigours washing can aggrevate the skin resulting in an increased feeling of heat and tenderness.
+Following treatment, it is extremely important to keep the treated area clean with as minimal washing as possible.
+You don’t want to dry out the area and too much or too vigorously washing can aggravate the skin resulting in an increased feeling of heat and tenderness.

 Use of a good moisturizer afterwards will ensure your skin does not dry out and can be soothing and reduce the feeling of heat.

 7 Day Plan of What You Should Do Following A Blue Light Therapy Treatment